-Syntax See Syntax for type attributes used on data objects, page 344.
-Description Thelittle_endian keyword is used for accessing a variable that is stored in the little-endian byte order regardless of what byte order the rest of the application uses.
-Thelittle_endian keyword is available when you compile for ARMv6 or higher.
+Syntax See Syntax for type attributes used on data objects, page 352.

+Description The \\little\endian keyword is used for accessing a variable that is stored in the little-endian byte order regardless of what byte order the rest of the application uses.
+The \\little\endian keyword is available when you compile for ARMv6 or higher.

 Note that this keyword cannot be used on pointers.
 Also, this attribute cannot be used on arrays.
-Example little_endian long my_variable; See also big_endian, page 347.